Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 Hello!
-Thank you for using my script for reading Kick.com chat messages uwu
+Thank you for using my script for reading KickStreaming chat messages uwu

 Need help with anything?
 Contact me on Discord at Scorp#1348!
 Just please DM me saying what you want, don't just go "hi" and wait for my response.

 If you don't like reading, just quickly skim over this file and read anything that catches your eye.
-This is purely information I found necessary to mention before throwing you into this mess of a script.
+It is quite important to read this to understand how to use it.

 SETUP: